 Within 48 hours of finding out about your positive test result, you should receive your verification code via text message from New Mexico Department of Health.

 I received a notification.
 What now?

-- Receiving an exposure notification means you have been within 6 feet of a contagious person for 15 minutes or more, putting you at risk for infection.
+- When you receive an exposure notification, it means you have been within 6 feet of a person with COVID-10 for 15 minutes or more.
+This close contact puts you at risk for infection

-- Anyone not fully vaccinated who has been exposed to COVID-19 should quarantine for 10 days, even with a negative test result.
+- Anyone who is not fully vaccinated who has been exposed to COVID-19 should quarantine (stay at home away from others) for 10 days and pay attention to symptoms for 14 days, even with a negative test result.
+COVID-19 symptoms include

 Help us bring back the NM we love

 Download our Supporter Toolkit for shareable graphics and background information you need to encourage fellow New Mexicans to enable NM Notify Notifications.